rnoeliab/WRF-GHG-Prepy/README.md

 $ chmod +x download_edgar_ghg.sh
 $ ./download_edgar_ghg.sh
 ```
-This code will download CO, CO2 and CH4 emissions data from different sources.
-This information will be necessary to
+This code will download CO, CO2 and CH4 emissions data from different sources, except for fire emissions.
 The next step is to run the python script "EDGARtoAE.py".
 To do this step, we must take into account some points:

 ```
 a.
 Have Anaconda installed ([Installing Anaconda](https://github.com/rnoeliab/Installing_anaconda))